 In 2016-2017, that corrugated metal pipe-style culvert was replaced with a bottomless arch culvert so that previous 72-inch measurement is no longer functional at the site.
 The WDNR reestablished a benchmark in May 2017 using an identifying feature on the new culvert, the top of the lower-most nut (Photograph 3.2-2).
-The top of the nut is set at 800.44 ft above sea level, which is approximately 6 3⁄4 inches above the designated high-water level.
-If the measurement is less than 6 3⁄4 inches, then the dam would need to be opened.
+The top of the nut is set at 800.44 ft above sea level, which is approximately $6\frac{3}{4}$ inches above the designated high-water level.
+If the measurement is less than $6\frac{3}{4}$ inches, then the dam would need to be opened.

 The dam is currently owned by the Town of Belle Plaine, after an ownership transfer from the CLPA.
-The CLPA continues to operate the Pine Lake dam and has requested the WDNR fashion an accessible and readable benchmark or gage to the culvert assembly.
+It has been requested that the WDNR install and calibrate a gage on the culvert for ease of measurement to be read by the community.